kevinveenbirkenbach/cymais/tests/unit/README.md

 ## How It Works

 - **Setup:**
   The test script creates a temporary directory to simulate your roles folder.
-It then creates a sample role (`web-app-portfolio`) with a `README.md` file (containing a header for the title) and a `meta/main.yml` file (with the required metadata).
+It then creates a sample role (`web-app-port-ui`) with a `README.md` file (containing a header for the title) and a `meta/main.yml` file (with the required metadata).

 - **Execution:**
   Dummy variable values for `domains` and `applications` are provided (these are the variables the lookup plugin expects).
 The lookup plugin is then run, which processes the sample role and returns the card information.